BeemBop/NatSysProject/README.md

 root@f65be1987f84:~# nano helloworld.txt
 ```

 5. Edit your helloworld.txt, create your messsage and save by typing ctrl-X. Once saved, explore using the container to see where the file is located.
-Then exit the shell, by typing **exit** __As you can see below, our helloworld.txt is created__
+Then exit the shell, by typing **exit**. __As you can see below, our helloworld.txt is created__
 ```bash
 root@8e12d165e9a2:/# cd /root
 root@8e12d165e9a2:~# nano helloworld.txt